Enjoy a Great Lifestyle When You Live in Costa Rica

 In Costa Rica’s Arenal region, about three hours northwest of the capital in the Northern Highlands region, you’ll find Lake Arenal and the charming villages of Nuevo Arenal and Tilarán.
 Here expats have settled on the green hills rising from the lakeshore.
-It’s quiet and the views spectacular.
+It’s quiet and the views are spectacular.
 Restaurants, art galleries, cafés, and more line the narrow two-land road that hugs the lakeshore.
 The lake itself, all 33 square miles, is virtually free of boat traffic (although if you have a boat there are several small marinas and boat ramps available to you).
 And the setting is rural and bucolic.
 There is a growing and active expat community here.

 The North Pacific coast, also known as the Gold Coast, attracts expats who enjoy spectacular ocean views, gorgeous beaches, world-class sport fishing, bird watching, scuba diving, snorkeling, kayaking, horseback riding, and surfing.
 In fact, it was surfers who discovered this area in the late ‘80s and early ‘90s.
 Other travelers and expats soon followed, turning this region into the sophisticated but still laidback destination it is today.
 Beach towns here offer plenty of amenities, like restaurants (from high-end to casual), medical and dental care, high-speed internet, and more.
 The weather is warm year-round.
 And this is the sunniest region in the country and receives the least rainfall.

 The Central Pacific coast is the closest beach area to the Central Valley.
 It is an established seaside destination, a favorite spot for both Costa Ricans and expats.
 You can choose between busy beach resorts, small surf towns, and working fishing villages where the fisherman still head out early for the daily catch…and the beaches are nearly deserted.

 Go another hour or so south and you hit the Southern Zone.
 Those in search of a life on a “wild” coast surrounded by natural beauty and wildlife, with plenty of creature comforts like gourmet restaurants and modern amenities like good cell phone service, flock here.